Clinical Pathway Designer

 What device supports this? — Connected resistance trainer with adaptive weight

 Why illustrative, not production?
-This CarePlan demonstrates clinical reasoning — field selection rationale, functional goals only (not muscle mass), and the evidence-driven decision to separate exercise therapy from protein supplementation as distinct activities with different evidence grades.
-A production CarePlan would add id, subject, period, author, and fully expanded resources.
-Functional goals only — not muscle mass.
+This CarePlan demonstrates clinical reasoning.
+Field selection is justified.
+Goals are functional, not muscle-mass.
+Exercise therapy and protein supplementation appear as separate activities because the evidence supports each at a different grade.
+A production CarePlan would add id, subject, period, author, and fully-expanded resources.
+Functional goals only.

 Key design decisions — grounded in evidence, not assumption